not-poma/lazyshell/README.md

 After that restart your shell.
 You can invoke the completion with ALT+G hotkey.

+## Alternate Key Bindings

+You can change the key bindings by modifying the lines starting with `bindkey` in the script.'

+Make sure it doesn't conflict with your existing key bindings.
+To check, run `bindkey -L` in your shell.

 # Contributing

 This script is a crude hack, so any help is appreciated, especially if you can write zsh completion scripts.
 Feel free to open an issue or a pull request.